theTardigrade/globalPath/README.md

 )

 func main() {
-	// initializes the base path as the path to the models subdirectory of the data subdirectory of the directory where this package is located globalPath.Init("data", "models")
+    // initializes the base path as the path to the "models" subdirectory of the
+    // "data" subdirectory of the directory where this package is located globalPath.Init("data", "models")

 	// prints the base path
 	fmt.Println(globalPath.Get())

-	// prints the path to the z subdirectory of the y subdirectory of the x subdirectory of the base path fmt.Println(globalPath.Join("x", "y", ".", "z"))
+	// prints the path to the "z" subdirectory of the "y" subdirectory of the
+	// "x" subdirectory of the base path fmt.Println(globalPath.Join("x", "y", ".", "z"))

 	// reinitializes the base path to the directory where this package is located